iann838/django-cassiopeia/README.md

 * The "Perfect" rate limiting does not actually work here .. since a Web Framework can behave in a variety of process flow: multi-process, async, conj. (see Existing Problems below).

-* The Settings interface is adapted to a syntax that is compatible (visually) with Django Settings (see Setup for Django environment below).
+* The Settings interface is adapted to a syntax that is compatible (visually) with Django Settings (see Setup for Django environment in documentations).

 ## Existing Problems (minor ?) and Plans